hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-sah.md

 ### Create Contours (Polyline)

 After starting SALOME-HYDRO, activate the *HYDRO* module, then find the *Object Browser* on the right side of the window and the **POLYLINE** folder symbol.

+{% include image.html file="salome/sah-startup.png" max-width="1000" alt="telemac3d salome hydro start" %}

 Right-click on the *POLYLINE* folder, select **Create polyline** and a popup window will open.
 In the popup window:

 * For **Name** enter: `Contour`
-* Click on the *Insert new section* button:
-{% include image.html file="white.png" alt="telemac salome hydro polyline" %}
+* Click on the *Insert new section* button: {% include image.html file="salome/sah-hydro-create-polyline.png" alt="telemac salome hydro polyline" %}

     + For **Name** enter: `Section1`
     + For **Type** select **Polyline**
     + Ensure that the **Closed** box is checked
     + Press **Add**

+{% include image.html file="salome/sah-create-polyline.png" alt="telemac salome create polyline" %}

 * Click on the *Addition mode* button to draw a polygon
-{% include image.html file="white.png" alt="telemac salome hydro polygon addition" %}
+{% include image.html file="salome/sah-polyline-addition.png" alt="telemac salome hydro polygon addition" %}
-* Draw a polygon in the viewport, similar as shown below (qualitative match is sufficient for now)
+* Draw a polygon in the viewport following the direction as shown below (qualitative match is sufficient for now)
+{% include image.html file="salome/sah-polyline-draw.png" alt="telemac salome hydro polygon qualitative" %}
-{% include image.html file="white.png" alt="telemac salome hydro polygon qualitative" %}
+{% include image.html file="salome/sah-polyline-draw-dir.png" alt="telemac salome hydro polygon qualitative" %}
 * Press **Apply and close**

 In the viewport, click the polyline, then right-click on it and select **Modification mode** in the context menu.

+{% include image.html file="salome/sah-polyline-edit.png" max-width="332" alt="telemac salome hydro edit polygon" %}
+{% include image.html file="salome/sah-polyline-edit-popup.png" alt="telemac salome hydro edit polygon modification" %}

-In the popup window, modify the points so that a 500-m lon and 100-m wide rectangle occurs as shown below (the section *Index* numbers will change, so pay attention to not creating crossing lines).
+In the popup window, modify the points so that a 500-m long and 100-m wide rectangle occurs as shown below (the section *Index* numbers will change, so pay attention to not create crossing lines).

-{% include image.html file="white.png" alt="telemac salome hydro polygon table coordinates modification" %}
+{% include image.html file="salome/sah-polyline-edit-coords.png" alt="telemac salome hydro polygon table coordinates modification" %}
+{% include image.html file="salome/sah-polyline-edited.png" max-width="420" alt="telemac salome hydro edit polygon" %}

 {% include tip.html content="Save the project by clicking on the **File** (top menu) > **Save As...**.
 In the popup menu, select the simulation target folder and define a name such as *flume3d*.
 Press **Save** to save the project in **hdf** format and regularly press the save button (disk symbol) in the next steps to avoid loosing work.
 Thus, the project can be saved, closed and re-opened any time." %}

+{% include image.html file="salome/save-study-as.png" max-width="372" alt="telemac salome hydro save study as hdf" %} {% include image.html file="salome/save-study-props.png" max-width="637" alt="telemac salome hydro save study hdf" %}

 ### Create a Natural Object

 From the *HYDRO* top menu, select **Create immersible zone** to define a wetted area for the later created mesh.
+{% include image.html file="salome/sah-nat-immersible-zone.png" max-width="334" alt="telemac salome hydro create immersible zone" %}

 In the popup window, make the following settings:

 * **Name:** `contour_zone`
 * **Polyline:** Select the previously created rectangle.
 * **Bathymetry:** Leave empty.

+{% include image.html file="salome/sah-nat-wetted-zone.png" max-width="545" alt="telemac salome hydro create wetted area zone" %}

 ### Create a Calculation Case